Blotz History, Family Crest & Coats of Arms

 The surname Blotz was first found in Saxony, where the name came from humble beginnings but gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.

-Important Dates for the Blotz family
+Early History of the Blotz family

 This web page shows only a small excerpt of our Blotz research.
 Another 111 words (8 lines of text) covering the year 1790 is included under the topic Early Blotz History in all our PDF Extended History products and printed products wherever possible.